Museum of early consumer electronics and 1st achievements

 There are two of these Sentra TVs in the museum.
 I purchased one from new from the "Makro" store in Washington UK.

-After reading an article by Roger Bunney in "Television" magazine when he commented - "these televisions are
+Roger Bunney in "Television" magazine when he commented - "these televisions are

 multistandard, PAL, SECAM and NTSC (with all NTSC variants) and at a good price" (about £160) - they were